 Water levels in Stoney Lake were not available.
-However, water levels in nearby Lac Bellevue have been monitored since 1969.
+However. water levels in nearby Lac Bellevue have been monitored since 1969, although new data were not available for 2008.
 Peak water level occurred in July 1974 (646.9 meters above sea level (asl)).
 Water level elevation has steadily declined since 1974 (Figure 3).
 The lowest water level was recorded in October 2002 (elevation = 643.7 m asl).
 Changes in lake water levels may be an important concern for Lac Bellevue.
 If water level decline is due to either changes in precipitation or to agricultural activities, it is possible that Stoney Lake experiences similar pressures.
-Water levels should be monitored in Stoney Lake in order to determine trends in water levels as well as to identify land use activities which may potentially alter Stoney Lake water levels.
+Water levels should be monitored in Stoney Lake in order to determine trends in water levels as well as to identify land use activities that may potentially alter Stoney Lake water levels.